Pressure-Cooker Tuna Noodle Casserole

 - 2 cups crushed potato chips

 - Stir in cream and noodles.
 Lock lid; close pressure-release valve.
 Adjust to pressure-cook on high for 3 minutes.
-When finished cooking, allow pressure to naturally release for 3 minutes, then quick-release any remaining pressure.
+Allow pressure to naturally release for 3 minutes, then quick-release any remaining pressure.

 Test Kitchen tips